Michael Brown Okinawa assault incident: SOFA controversy

 Japan had requested that the U.S. hand over suspects before indictment in three previous cases to which the U.S. had complied.
 On December 3, 2002, Japan's national government asked that Brown be transferred to Japanese police officials for confinement, but in this case the United States declined to do until an indictment was handed down.
 The U.S. embassy stated, "The government of the United States has concluded that the circumstances of this case as presented by the government of Japan do not warrant departure from the standard practice as agreed between the United States and Japan."

 On December 10, 2002, the Okinawa Prefectural Assembly unanimously adopted a resolution calling on the United States to immediately transfer Brown to Japanese authorities and called on the Japanese national government to again demand Brown's immediate hand-over.
 The resolution condemned the United States' refusal to hand over Brown, calling it, "in defiance of our country's judicial setup and in disregard of its sovereignty" and "intolerable".
 Keiichi Inamine added, "I have come to fully realize anew that a thorough review of the Japan–U.S. Status of Forces Agreement is necessary."

 Because of this and subsequent incidents by U.S. servicemembers on Okinawa, including another rape of a local woman by a U.S. Marine, the governors of fourteen Japanese prefectures in which U.S. military forces were stationed urged the ruling Liberal Democratic Party "to secure a true Japan–U.S. partnership through a revised Status of Forces Agreement".
 On July 2, 2003, Japan and the United States opened negotiations into modifying the SOFA, but the negotiations failed to produce any change to the current agreement.

 Subsequent arrest and conviction

 In October 2005, Brown was arrested and charged with kidnapping an 18-year-old Chinese-American high school student from a flea market in Milton, West Virginia, on October 2, 2005.
 According to the police, Brown had purchased collectable coins from the flea market and returned upon finding that they were worthless.
 Impersonating a police officer, Brown handcuffed the girl and drove her to Kanawha County claiming to be taking her in for questioning.
 After realizing he was not an officer, the girl escaped from Brown's car.

-After the arrest, the USMC demoted Brown to Captain and involuntarily retired him at that rank on February 1, 2006.
+After the arrest, the USMC demoted Brown to Captain and involuntarily retired him at that rank in February 2006.
 On August 14, 2009, Brown entered an Alford plea, not admitting to guilt but not contesting that prosecutors had evidence to prove him guilty, and was convicted on a felony charge of attempting to commit kidnapping and a misdemeanor petty larceny charge in Cabell County, West Virginia Circuit Court.
 Brown was sentenced to three years probation, two years of which were to be spent in home confinement.